strimzi/strimzi-kafka-bridge/README.md

 All bugs, tasks or enhancements are tracked as [GitHub issues](https://github.com/strimzi/strimzi-kafka-bridge/issues).
 Issues which might be a good start for new contributors are marked with ["good-start"](https://github.com/strimzi/strimzi-kafka-bridge/labels/good-start) label.

-The [Hacking guide](https://github.com/strimzi/strimzi-kafka-bridge/blob/main/HACKING.md) describes how to build Strimzi Kafka Bridge and how to test your changes before submitting a patch or opening a PR.
+The [Building Strimzi Kafka Bridge](BUILDING.md) guide describes how to build Strimzi Kafka Bridge and how to test your changes before submitting a patch or opening a PR.

-The [Documentation Contributor Guide](http://strimzi.io/contributing/guide/) describes how to contribute to Strimzi documentation.

 If you want to get in touch with us first before contributing, you can use:

 - [Strimzi Dev mailing list](https://lists.cncf.io/g/cncf-strimzi-dev/topics)
 - [#strimzi channel on CNCF Slack](https://slack.cncf.io/)

+Learn more on how you can contribute on our [Join Us](https://strimzi.io/join-us/) page.

 ## License